How To Make Your Toddler An Expert At The Spoon And Fork

 The initial spoon training is pretty hands-on, literally.
 When they get the spoon in their hands, you’ll want to put yours over theirs.
 Then, help them scoop up food from their bowl and guide it to their mouth.
 You might have to do this a few times before they get the hang of it.

 Once your kid has their own spoon and bowl, they may spend more time getting food everywhere but their mouth.
 That’s totally normal.
 So as they work to come to an understanding with the spoon, you’re going to swoop in with grub from your own bowl and spoon from time to time.
 That way, you can be sure something is actually getting inside of them.

 As they get better with their dexterity and mouth aim, you’ll be able to put the second spoon and bowl away.
-Like all the way away.
+Like all the way away in the dishwasher.
 Not in the sink because that drives your partner crazy.

 Fork It Over

 Think about Jackson Pollock again.
-Understand that this process of learning to feed is going to get freakishly messy.
+Understand that this process of learning to eat with a spoon and fork is going to get freakishly messy.
 You have got to be cool with that — and if you’re not, life is going to suck pretty hard for awhile.

 This article was originally published on